What is Security Services?

 Importance of the Services for Banks

 In order to understand how custody services became such an important income stream for banks, the banker or client needs to recognize the key drivers that initiated the increasingly regulated world in which security services operate in these days.
-Securities Services provides all subscribers with an understanding of the history of the securities market as a whole, plus the key drivers behind custody services and the various players in the securities market and the types of solution available.
+Securities services provide all subscribers with an understanding of the history of the securities market as a whole, plus the key drivers behind custody services and the various players in the securities market and the types of solution available.
 All securities solutions are supported by firm foundations, from both the bank’s and the client’s perspective.
 A solid and amicable two-way relationship between these parties is essential.
 Built upon these firm foundations, bank capabilities and client needs are analysed and developed into the security services relationship, reviewing both how these principles are best offered in a single market, all the way through to multiple markets anywhere in the world, across multi-entities, across many geographies and financial centers, whether an active investor or using the world of securities to generate additional liquidity for the corporate.

 Another vital component of securities is stock lending.
 This is based upon the bank maximizing its worth to its clients by offering introductions to those with stock they wish to hold long term, to those that need to borrow stock short term, for example, broker-dealers.
 With the bank positioned in the middle of these two parties, they can provide a value-added service satisfying the needs of both these client bases, whilst also taking a margin on both sides of a particular stock lending trade.